wendell633/Wcrts/content/contact.md

 ---
 Contact us today

-We will have your solution fixed
+WCRTS will have your solution fixed

 You can fill out this form, or send an e-mail directly